ahmedmaher99/-ADNOC-Oil-and-Gas-Performance-Dashboard/README.md

 - 📊 KPI tracking and trend analysis
 - 🛢️ Oil & gas production metrics
 - 📉 Revenue and EBITDA analysis
+# ⚠️ Disclaimer

+**Note:** The data used in this project is **not real company data**.
+All datasets, KPIs, financial figures, and business metrics were created and used **for training, educational, and portfolio purposes only**.
 ---

 # 🎯 Project Objectives